 I will continue to update the summaries here as more of the story is revealed.
 This will make it easier to understand the broader part of the story of which you may only be reading parts of – unless you love this story so much that you are reading all of them!

-If you like one story and want to read more of a character you like, you can use the category cloud in the sidebar to bring up all posts that include that character.
+If you like a story and want to read more of that character, you can use the category cloud in the sidebar to find their other posts.
 If the name of the character is not mentioned, look at the category tags in that post to find out who it is.

 Character Summaries – So far revealed –